KohlYumul/GradedActivity/README.md

 ###Note

-If error occurs on the first run, run this command
+If error occurs on the first run, run this command.
+Ctrl+C to stop before typing in the command

 ```bash
 py manage.py makemigrations